ZeroTwoData/Data-Engineering-On-AWS/README.md

 <img src="https://user-images.githubusercontent.com/74563990/160052778-18b56aac-705b-4b5d-86b2-aea2b9f40389.png" width="600"/>

 ## Buffer
 Kinesis, also known as a message queue (consist of two parts: a producer which sends data into the message queue and a consumer which takes data out of the message queue).
-In my case the producer is the Lambda function that sits behind the API Gateway becuase it is ultimately "producing" (or sending) my processed (from csv format to json format) data into the message queue.
+In my case the producer is the Lambda function that sits behind the API Gateway becuase it is ultimately "producing" (or sending) my processed data into the message queue.
 On the consumer end can be either another Lambda function or a tool such as Kinesis firehose which takes the data back out.

 <img src="https://user-images.githubusercontent.com/74563990/160053165-b92a0869-5ad5-48ae-bd11-67449cecdbd3.png" width="600"/>